stavo-dev/mysql-logtable-php/README.md

 <div id="top"></div>

-## mysql-logtable-php
+### mysql-logtable-php

-mysql-logtable-php is a set of PHP scripts which leverage INFORMATION_SCHEMA to create log tables and insert / update triggers.
+mysql-logtable-php is a set of PHP scripts which leverage MySQL INFORMATION_SCHEMA to create log tables and insert / update triggers.

-## Configuration
+### Configuration

 Get started by entering your database credentials in configure.php.